-When you combine the shorter hours of daylight and the higher concentration of visitors in this smaller area, our actual experience was that visiting Iceland in summer wasn’t significantly busier than visiting Iceland in winter.
+When you combine the shorter hours of daylight and the higher concentration of visitors in this smaller area, our actual experience was that visiting in summer wasn’t significantly busier than visiting in winter.

-Yes, the major sights along the south coast and golden circle were busier – however, we could often offset this by planning our schedule to visit these attractions either later or earlier due to the extended daylight hours.
+Yes, the major sights along the south coast and were busier – however, we could often offset this by planning our schedule to visit these attractions either later or earlier due to the extended daylight hours.

 In addition, once we left the south coast and started to head up the east coast, there were far fewer people.
-Even in summer, there are huge areas of Iceland where it’s easy to get off the beaten track and have locations all to yourself, or with just a few other people.
-East Iceland and the Westfjords in particular are perfect if you’re searching for a quieter travel experience.
+Even in summer, there are huge areas of where it’s easy to get off the beaten track and have locations all to yourself, or with just a few other people. and the in particular are perfect if you’re searching for a quieter travel experience.